Beppe Costa: Di me, di altri, ancora

-In 2009, gets under way the new show "di me, di altri, ancora", touring around Italy(taken from the eponymous book forthcoming).
+In 2009, gets under way the new show di me, di altri, ancora, touring around Italy (taken from the eponymous book forthcoming).

 In 2012 the tour di me, di altri, ancora will restart with the poet Stefania Battistella.

 Beppe, il poeta che amava le donne

-The director Ricky Farina produces the film "Beppe, il poeta che amava le donne" (Quixote production, 2009).
+The director Ricky Farina produces the film Beppe, il poeta che amava le donne (Quixote production, 2009).

 Ottobre in Poesia

 In 2009 he is the guest of honor at Ottobre in Poesia in Sassari, and in 2010 participates in numerous meetings with students from different schools of Sassari.
 At the end of the Festival Ottobre in Poesia, at the Civic Theatre in Sassari receives the poetics key of the city.

-eVenti 2012
+Events in 2012

-On the occasion of 20 years since the birth of the library Pellicanolibri, begin (from February to June) a series of meetings that will see, among the guests, personalities such as Arnoldo Foà, :it:Adele Cambria, Paul Polansky, Jack Hirschman, Viorel Boldis, Alessandra Celletti, Dave Lordan, Andrea Garbin, Fabio Barcellandi, Don Backy and many others.
+On the occasion of 20 years since the birth of the library Pellicanolibri, begin (from February to June) a series of meetings that will see, among the guests, personalities such as Arnoldo Foà, Adele Cambria, Paul Polansky, Jack Hirschman, Viorel Boldis, Alessandra Celletti, Dave Lordan, Andrea Garbin, Fabio Barcellandi, Don Backy and many others.